jackyzha0/quartz/content/Knowledge/Podcasts/SyntaxFM.md

 title: SyntaxFM
 ---

-SyntaxFM to podcast o web developmencie prowadzony przez Wes Bos'a oraz Scotta Tolinskiego.
+SyntaxFM is a podcast about web development hosted by Wes Bos and Scott Tolinsky.